By Diane Gasper-O’Brien

-Matty Perkins and Jacob Borthwick were up bright and early Friday morning to begin work at the Special Olympics Kansas State Basketball and Cheerleading Tournament, held annually in Hays.
+Matty Perkins and Jason Borthwick were up bright and early Friday morning to begin work at the Special Olympics Kansas State Basketball and Cheerleading Tournament, held annually in Hays.

 The tournament's cheerleading competition on Thursday was followed by scheduled basketball games among 30-some teams all throughout the day Friday and into Saturday morning.

 Perkins and Borthwick met at FHSU this year and regularly work together refereeing youth sports and junior varsity high school games through FHSU’s Community Officiating Services.